What Is It?

 First, you send me some generic information.
 I email you back, with any follow-up questions.
 There may be some more back-and-forth, by email or phone.
 This is to make sure that we make best use of our limited time together.

-If we determine that my roadmapping services are a good fit for you, we determine what size of roadmap you need.
+If we determine that my roadmapping services are a good fit for you, then we determine what size of roadmap you need.
 This and the expenses determine the total price.
-Roadmaps come in Small, Medium, and Large, and cost $998, $4,998, and $19,998 respectively.
-After you send in a 50% deposit, we set a date, time, and place (which may be virtual).
+Roadmaps come in Small and Large, and cost $998, $2,998, and $4,998 respectively.
+After you send in a 50% deposit, we set a date and time.

 Part 2: Discussions